-The primary aim of the Hepatitis C Leadership Project is to create a pilot training program that will strengthen leadership skills by engaging the lived experience of the hepatitis C community.
-The training program will encourage participants to answer for themselves, “Who am I as a leader”?
-More voices of lived experience at the decision-making table at the policy and program level in BC to influence systemic change need to be heard.
+The primary aim of the Hepatitis C Leadership Project (2021) was to create a pilot training program to strengthen leadership skills by engaging the lived experience of the hepatitis C community.
+The training program encouraged participants to answer for themselves, “Who am I as a leader”?
+More voices of lived experience need to be heard at the decision-making table at the policy and program level in BC to influence systemic change.

-The project will hit its primary aim of creating a peer leadership program by achieving a set of desired outcomes that will arise from the overlap of three key factors:
+The project created a peer leadership program by achieving a set of desired outcomes that will arise from the overlap of three key factors:

 Strategic voice of lived experience

-By engaging the strategic voice of lived experience, valuable project contributions such as defining leadership, communications, curriculum, trainer development, and community engagement will be created.
+By engaging the strategic voice of lived experience, valuable project contributions such as defining leadership, communications, curriculum, trainer development, and community engagement were be created.

 Hepatitis C community leadership needs

 Where in the hepatitis C community is peer leadership needed, and how is it needed?
-The insight that people with lived experience and community based organizations can provide about their local community landscape will shed light on barriers, gaps, and opportunities.
+The insight that people with lived experience and community based organizations shared about their local community landscape shed light on barriers, gaps, and opportunities.

 Community-based approach

-As a project creation model, a community-based approach will focus on desired outcomes and achieve them through action by which the meaningful involvement of the hepatitis C community is central.
+As a project creation model, the community-based approach focused on desired outcomes and achieve them through action by which the meaningful involvement of the hepatitis C community is central.
 Once the project is complete, the outcome will be shared, creating potential for improved knowledge and capacity of people with lived experience, community partners, and policy makers.

 Guiding Information and Documents